mriffle/nf-openmod-dda/README.md

   `nextflow run -r main mriffle/nf-openmod-dda -c pipeline.config`

 ## Output
-The output of the pipeline will be placed in the `results/nf-openmod-dda` directory (relative to where the workflow was run).
-BASENAME is the base part of the mzML or raw filename (e.g., my_file.raw would have a BASENAME of "my_file"):
+The output of the pipeline will be placed in the `results/nf-openmod-dda` directory (relative to where the workflow was run). `BASENAME` is the base part of the mzML or raw filename (e.g., `my_file.raw` would have a `BASENAME` of `my_file`):

 - `magnum/magnum_fixed.conf` - Magnum conf file after modification by the workflow (adding in the FASTA and mzML files).
 - `magnum/BASENAME.pep.xml` - Magnum results in PepXML format.
 - `magnum/BASENAME.perc.txt` - Magnum results as input to Percolator.

+If `process_separately` is `false` (default):
-- `percolator/combined.filtered.pin` - Percolator input file resulting from combining all percolator input files (if more than one).
+- `percolator/combined.filtered.pin` - Percolator input file resulting from combining all percolator input files.
-- `percolator/combined.filtered.pout.xml` - Percolator PSM and peptide results.
+- `percolator/combined.filtered.pout.xml` - Percolator PSM and peptide results for the combined data.

-If the data were uploaded to Limelight:
-- `limelight/results.limelight.xml` - The Limeight XML representation of the Percolator and Magnum results.
+- `limelight/results.limelight.xml` - The Limelight XML representation of the combined results (if uploading to Limelight).

+If `process_separately` is `true`:
+- `percolator/BASENAME.filtered.pin` - Percolator input file for each respective input file.
+- `percolator/BASENAME.filtered.pout.xml` - Percolator PSM and peptide results for each respective input file.
+- `limelight/BASENAME.limelight.xml` - The Limelight XML representation of the results for each respective input file (if uploading to Limelight).

 ## Limelight Integration
 To upload results to Limelight, you must first set up your Limelight credentials.
 To find your api key, expand the "Upload Data" section on the project page and and click the "Command Line Import Info" button.
 Then enter the following on your command line (where the workflow is being run):